xxnuo/MTranServer/README_en.md

 [中文](README.md) | English

-A high-performance offline translation server with minimal resource requirements - no GPU needed.
+A high-performance offline translation model server with minimal resource requirements - no GPU needed.
 Average response time of 50ms per request.
 Supports translation of major languages worldwide.

-Translation quality comparable to Google Translate.

 Note: This model focuses on speed and private deployment on various devices, so the translation quality will not match that of large language models.